fncbook/fnc/chapter1/floating-point.md

 ```{math}
 \frac{ |(x \oplus y)-(x+y)| }{ |x+y| } \le \macheps.
 ```

-Hence the relative error in arithmetic is essentially the same as for the floating-point representation itself.
+Hence, the relative error in arithmetic is essentially the same as for the floating-point representation itself.
 However, playing by these rules can lead to disturbing results.

 ::::{prf:example} Floating-point arithmetic oddity
 :label: demo-float-arithmetic